DevExpress/aspnet-security-bestpractices/SecurityBestPractices.WebForms/README.md

 #### Prevent Access by Field Name

-Another vulnerability can occur when a malefactor tries to get a row value for a data field for which there is no column in the control:
+Another risk involves threat actors who attempt to obtain a row value for a data field for which there is no column in the control:

 ```js
 gridView.GetRowValues(0, "GuidField", function (Value) {